Site Location Street Address:

 Our Role: Community Action Group

 It is the last step, community acceptance, where we, the community, must play an important role.
-GSWA is in the process of establishing a Community Advisory Group (CAG) through EPA.
+GSWA has established a Community Advisory Group (CAG) through EPA.

 In addition to forming a CAG, we are working with EPA to obtain an independent professional to review and explain information to the community, including the Feasibility Study and proposed cleanup plan, through EPA’s Technical Assistance Services for Communities (TASC) program.
 The TASC program will provide a technical advisor to help us understand complex environmental information.
 This will be followed up with a more formal request for a Technical Assistance Grant (TAG).